metacpan/metacpan-cpan-extracted/distros/C/Class-Simple-Cached/README.md

 Creates a Class::Simple::Cached object.

-It takes one manadatory parameter: cache, which is an object which understands get() and set() calls, such as an [CHI](https://metacpan.org/pod/CHI) object.
+It takes one mandatory parameter: cache, which is an object which understands get() and set() calls, such as an [CHI](https://metacpan.org/pod/CHI) object.

-It takes one optional argument: super, which is an object which is taken to be the object to be cached.
+It takes one optional argument: object, which is an object which is taken to be the object to be cached.
 If not given, an object of the class [Class::Simple](https://metacpan.org/pod/Class::Simple) is instantiated and that is used.